 One of the best numerical weather forecast platforms, where you can get a very detailed meteogram is Meteo.pl.
 This Polish numerical weather forecast platform covers mainly central Europe with some southern and northern bits of this continent.
 Below I have prepared a meteogram for San Marino, where a good visibility period is going to occur at 9.12 (Pic.
-23), which has been framed in black rectangle.
+23), which has been framed in a black rectangle.

 Looking at these 2 example meteograms above, you can notice, that the periods with possibly good visibility tend to be quite short.
-In this event, we can say about a moment, instead of particular day.
+In this event, we can say about a moment, instead of a particular day.
 When weather is dynamic, the good visibility can last even only a few hours, and as it worst it may not cover both an observation site and a distant mountain at once.

-The main problem is, that these meteograms provided on a various weather forecast services are not equal to each other and often presents different data.
-The examples shown above are one of the most detailed, which we can find in the web.
-Unfortunately most of the services provide a reduced forecast version with some weather elements (like humidity or dew point) not shown.
+The main problem is, that these meteograms provided on various weather forecast services are not equal to each other and often presents different data.
+The examples shown above are one of the most detailed, which we can find on the web.
+Unfortunately, most of the services provide a reduced forecast version with some weather elements (like humidity or dew point) not shown.
 However, there is one universal website, where you will able to get a decent weather meteogram after clicking on the map.
 An example from this website is presented below (Pic.
 25).
 This is the weather meteogram for Cambridge with the best visibility conditions (for the time being) framed with a black rectangle.

-Unlike to weather maps, the meteograms present a weather forecast for one place only, which is their main drawback in terms of long-distance observations.
-In this case it’s good to generate a meteogram at least for 2 places: your observation site and a distant object observed.
+Unlike weather maps, the meteograms present a weather forecast for one place only, which is their main drawback in terms of long-distance observations.
+In this case, it’s good to generate a meteogram at least for 2 places: your observation site and a distant object observed.
 I wrote at least, because sometimes weather pattern changes alongside the line of sight, as you could see above (Pic.
 18).

 At the end, I would like to show you another interesting weather server, which is the SpotWx.
 This platform provides also location-specific graphical weather forecast, taken from various numerical models.
 There are important elements in the horizontal visibility point of view included, like humidity or ventilation.
-An example of SpotWx forecast you can see below (Pic.
+An example of the SpotWx forecast you can see below (Pic.
 26).

 Concluding this section, the best weather forecast service to check the visibility conditions is Windy.com.
 You can also use the Spotwx.com or Meteogram.com if you are interested in visual range conditions in any place around the world.
-Other weather forecast websites are rather confined to their main areas, like central Europe, USA, etc., where they will be more useful.
+Other weather forecast websites are rather confined to their main areas, like central Europe, the USA, etc., where they will be more useful.

 This 2-section article has shown what is the horizontal visibility and the atmospheric conditions, that are associated with.
-The most important is weather factor, that basically decides about a good visibility or not.
+The most important is weather factor, that basically decides about good visibility or not.
 This weather factor consists of the kind of air masses and dynamics (wind, pressure areas) and finally the haze concentration.
 Other elements play rather a minor role.
 Knowing the Earth’s troposphere as a very dynamic layer I cannot assure in 100%, that all meteorological elements described above and earlier will perfectly indicate the moment with best horizontal visibility.
 There is no rule for it, however, this information can help.
 On top of that, as a conclusion I can list 10 major principles of better visibility conditions occurrence:

 1. When the humidity level is lower, the visibility is better,